Scaling Manipulation Learning with Visual Kinematic Chain Prediction: Appendix

 \subsection{Ablation Studies}

 \textbf{Predicting the Full Chain versus Predicting Only the End-Effector.} We compare the effects of forecasting the full chain and only the end-effector in Table~\ref{tab:abla-eef}.
-Table~\ref{tab:abla-eef} shows that forecasting the full chain improves the performance on both Calvin and RLBench.
-However, despite the inability to capture rotations, end-effector VKT also delivers stronger performance as a general agent than BCT.
-This indicates that a key to building general agents across diverse environments is to predict robot movements directly in the image plane.
-Furthermore, the end-effector predictions can be useful in special cases when the robot's body is largely invisible due to occlusions, or when robot models are unavailable.
+Table~\ref{tab:abla-eef} shows that forecasting the full chain improves the performance on all environments and \rbt{especially the bimanual manipulation ALOHA benchmark}.
+Moreover, despite the \rbt{reduced capacity} to represent rotations, end-effector VKT also delivers stronger performance as a general agent than BCT. \rbt{This indicates that encoding robot actions visually in the image plane is the key to countering distribution shifts from different action spaces when building general agents across diverse environments.} Furthermore, the end-effector predictions can be useful in special cases when robot models are unavailable.
 This suggests a broader applicability for visual kinematics forecasting.

+\rbt{\textbf{VKT Performance and Imitation Learning Convergence.}} We study the impacts of VKT performance on imitation learning convergence for the low-level robot actions in Figure~\ref{fig:pretrain-steps}.
+We train the VKT for a different number of steps.
+Next, we use the pretrained VKTs as backbones and train the convolution head for Calvin.
+Figure~\ref{fig:pretrain-steps} demonstrates a strong correlation between the VKT pretrained steps and the convergence quality of imitation learning on robot actions.